Worcester Power Stations: Steam station 1902–1943

 In 1902, to meet increasing electricity demand, the Corporation of Worcester built a steam driven generating station on Hylton Road.
 The advantages of generating electricity closer to the City included fewer transmission losses, saving of coal transportation and saving in management and working expenses.
 The plant included triple expansion engines with a total output capacity of 1200 kW.
 The power station had a tall brick chimney.
 Until 1913 the output from the stations was Direct Current.
 Alternating current equipment was installed in 1913.
 This comprised a British Thomson-Houston 1500 kW turbo-alternator and associated equipment for a two-phase supply.
 The capital cost of this equipment was £5431.

 In 1923 the plant at Hylton Road comprised two 400 kW reciprocating generators and two 1500 kW turbo generators providing an AC supply.
 There was a 250 kW and 400 kW reciprocating generators providing DC current.
 The total evaporative capacity of the boilers at Hylton Road was 78,000 lb/hr (9.83 kg/s).
 A range of electricity supplies were provided: 3 phase AC 50 Hz, 200 & 440 V; 2 phase AC 50 Hz, 200 V; DC 230 & 460 V; and 500 V DC Traction Current.
 The amount of electricity sold, and the use, in the period 1921–3 is shown in the table, together with the revenue to the Worcester Corporation.
+Later in 1923 a new 3,000 kW British Thomson Houston turbo alternator set was put into use fed from three Stirling boilers.
+This equipment was actually recovered from Southampton as war surplus equipment.
+This set was later supplemented in 1927 by a 7,500 kW British Thomson Houston turbo alternator set.

 The 1902 station remained in operation until it was demolished in 1943 when a new larger power station was built between 1943 and 1945.